santisq/PSParallelPipeline/docs/en-US/Invoke-Parallel.md

 } -Variables @{ message = $message }
 ```

-[`-Variables`](#-variables) specifies a hashtable with key / value pairs of variables to pass-in to the parallel scope.
-The hashtable keys defines the name for passed-in variables.
-This parameter is an alternative for the `$using:` scope modifier.
+This example demonstrates the [`-Variables` parameter](#-variables), which passes the local variable `$message` into the parallel scope using a hashtable.
+The key `message` in the hashtable defines the variable name available within the script block, serving as an alternative to the `$using:` scope modifier.

-### Example 3: Adding to a single thread safe instance with `$using:` scope modifier
+### Example 3: Adding to a thread-safe collection with `$using:`

 ```powershell
 $dict = [System.Collections.Concurrent.ConcurrentDictionary[int, object]]::new()